-My wife Susan’s great-great grandmother was Elizabeth C. Zimmerman, and there is some confusion over just which Elizabeth Zimmerman she was.
-We know that she married Noah J. Miller (1826-1881), a farmer and Civil War veteran.
+My wife Susan’s great-great grandmother was Elizabeth C. Zimmerman (1828-before 1884).
+She married Noah J. Miller (1826-1881), a farmer and Civil War veteran.
 Her remains lie along with his in the largest of the three Stoystown, Somerset County, PA, cemeteries, located just south of that town.
-The dates on her stone read 1826-1895.
+The dates on her stone read 1826-1895 but in referring to her, the History of Bedford, Somerset, and Fulton Counties, PA, published in 1884, says she was deceased.
 She would have been 29 years old when Susan’s Great grandfather Dibert Miller (1855-1889) was born.
 However, the 1962 Laurel Messenger, a genealogical newsletter of the Somerset County Historical and Genealogical Society, lists an Elizabeth Zimmerman (b.1783) who married twice, David Shaffer and Noah Miller.
 That Elizabeth would have had to have been 72 years old when Dibert was born.
 Given the commonality of the Zimmerman and Miller names in all parts of Somerset County and the territory covered by the Historical Society, the earlier Elizabeth and Noah are probably different ones than our ancestors.
 This article simply serves to outline some of the possible early Zimmerman connections in this part of Pennsylvania and introduce some of the more famous namesakes, such as the wealthy coal, timber, and cattleman Daniel Burnside Zimmerman, whose grand mansion still stands overlooking Somerset.
-Now a bed and breakfast and showpiece for the Georgian Place Outlet Mall, it greets millions of travelers along the Pennsylvania Turnpike and thousands of shoppers and tourists who enter “America’s County.”
+Now a bed and breakfast and showpiece for the Georgian Place Medical and Professional Center & Village Shoppes, it greets millions of travelers along the Pennsylvania Turnpike and thousands of shoppers and tourists who enter “America’s County.”
 But, let’s begin our investigation in the Old World.

 Johann and Mary’s youngest child, Jacob Christopher, had a son named Arnold (1716-1803) who married Mary Engle (1719-1803).
 Most of that family is buried at Skippack Church, Philadelphia.
 The fourth generation of Zimmermans in the new land, and second named Jacob (1740-1819) fought in the American Revolution.
 He married Elizabeth Supplee (1738-97) and they had four children.